wizardsupreme/brain/docs/README.md

 # Wizard Supreme's AI Brain

-A comprehensive knowledge base for AI research and development, focusing on AI models, agents, tools, and best practices.
+A concise knowledge base on AI research and development, focusing on AI models, agents, tools, crypto, and best practices.

 ## Overview